yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

       - Indicates the command to start the node application when the container is run.

-    > **Note: Type the following into the editor, as you may have errors with copying and pasting:**
+    > **Note**: Type the following into the editor, as you may have errors with copying and pasting:

     ```Dockerfile
     FROM node:alpine AS base